andremontenegrof/SwiftAveiro-SneakersDetector/walkthrough.md

 ![](assets/ChromeInjectJavascriptToDownloadImages.png)

 After having the urls.txt we can use any program to download these images to our disk (you can use [the example in this repo](Scripts/download_image_urls.py)).

 ## 2. Annotate the bounding boxes of the images using Labelbox
 Labelbox <https://www.labelbox.com/> is a free and easy tool you can use for annotations.

 ![](assets/LabelboxExample.jpg)
 ## 3. Transform the annotated data into a SFrame
 Labelbox has the functionality to export the annotated data to a CSV or JSON file.
-It is then necessary to transform these data to a data structure that can be loaded with Turicreate ([SFrame](https://apple.github.io/turicreate/docs/api/generated/turicreate.SFrame.html)).
+It is then necessary to transform these data to a tabular data structure that can be loaded with Turicreate ([SFrame](https://apple.github.io/turicreate/docs/api/generated/turicreate.SFrame.html)).

 This is how a Labelbox annotation looks like: